AdobeDocs/journey-optimizer.en/help/using/event/about-creating.md

 1. Select the field chosen as the key in the list of payload fields.

 When the event is received, the value of the key allows the system to identify the person associated to the event.
-Associated to a namespace (see [this section](../event/about-creating.md#select-the-namespace)), the key can be used to perform queries on Adobe Experience Platform.
+Associated to an [identity type](../event/about-creating.md#select-the-namespace), the key can be used to perform queries on Adobe Experience Platform.
 See [this page](../building-journeys/about-journey-activities.md#orchestration-activities).
 The key is also used to check that a person is in a journey.
 Indeed, a person cannot be at two different places in the same journey.
 As a result, the system does not allow the same key, for example the key CRMID=3224, to be at different places in the same journey.

 ## Advanced expression editor {#adv-exp-editor}